Stefano Greco

-Stefano Greco (born 21 February 1999) is an Italian football player who plays for club Audace Cerignola.
+Stefano Greco (born 21 February 1999) is an Italian professional footballer who plays as a goalkeeper for Giugliano, on loan from Audace Cerignola.

 Club career

 Roma

 He is a product of Roma youth teams and started appearing for their Under-19 squad in the 2016–17 season.

 He first appeared for Roma's senior squad on 14 July 2018 in a pre-season friendly against Latina.
 He was called up to the senior squad on several occasions in the 2018–19 Serie A seasons, but did not make any appearances.

 Loan to Vibonese

 On 18 July 2019, Greco was loaned to Serie C club Vibonese on a season-long loan deal.
 He made his professional Serie C debut for Vibonese on 25 August 2019 in a season-starting game, a 1–0 away defeat against Monopoli.
 He established himself as Vibonese first-choice goalkeeper early in the season.
 Three weeks later, on 15 September, Greco kept his first clean sheet for the club, a 3–0 home win over Rende.
 Greco ended his season-long loan to Vibonese with 20 appearances, 30 goals conceded and only 1 clean sheet and he also remaining an unused substitute for 9 other league matches.